KeyanSong/431-2018/slides/class24/README.md

 ## Getting Help

-- **Office Hours** TA office hours conclude on Friday 2018-12-07.
-431-help remains open through Thursday 2017-12-13.
+- **Office Hours** TA office hours continue through Friday 2018-12-07. `431-help` will be open until I finish with projects on Thursday 2017-12-13.
 If you need to meet with a TA outside of office hours, arrange that through 431-help.
 - If you are having trouble with R, and asking for help at 431-help, we need to first replicate your problem in order to solve it.
-So, **PLEASE PLEASE PLEASE, WE'RE BEGGING YOU, PLEASE PLEASE PLEASE**:
+So...
     1. Send your **entire** R Markdown file.
 All of it.
 Not pieces of it.
 All of it.
     2. Send a **screenshot** of the error message you are receiving, AND specify the line number where things break down if you can in your email.
 Or ask a specific and detailed question - as specific and detailed as you can make it.
     3. If this is about "your data" **send the data** set(s) that your R Markdown calls.
 If this is about the class survey data, we have that.
 But we (431-help) don't have your data.